 Once the standalone selling prices of the HUB and telephone support are determined, the remaining transaction price ($60) is allocated between the items using the relative standalone selling price method as follows:

 This article discusses the process for estimating standalone selling prices to allocate the transaction price to performance obligations.
 It also provides an example of when the use of the residual approach may be appropriate to determine an aggregate standalone selling price for multiple items for which either (1) the prices are highly variable or (2) the items have not previously been sold on a standalone basis.
-As illustrated with the post-contract maintenance in the example, some items that have an observable standalone selling price may be allocated more of the transaction price under ASC 606 than ASC 605 if the residual approach is utilized.
+When applying these examples, use professional judgement as each situation is different in execution.